SofianeB/B2SAFE-B2STAGE-Training/07a-Working-with-PIDs_CURL.md

 * 402: Authentication needed (401 Unauthorized)
 * 40x: Other authentication errors (403 Forbidden)

-Let’s go to the resolver and see what is stored there `http://epic4.storage.surfsara.nl:8001`.
+Let us go to the resolver and see what is stored there `http://epic4.storage.surfsara.nl:8001`.
 We can get some information on the data from the resolver.
 We can retrieve the data object itself via the web-browser.